 Scared about graduation

-Originally Published: February 3, 2006 - Last Updated / Reviewed On: May 15, 2014
+Originally Published: February 3, 2006 - Last Updated / Reviewed On: May 15, 2015

 Dear Scared Senior,

-Next year, you will hopefully look back and laugh because you will be surprised by how exciting and cool it is to be on your own.
+If you don't find career counseling helpful and that your anxiety and fear are becoming increasingly unbearable, talking to a counselor at your university or in your community may also be a beneficial step for you to take.
+During this time next year, hopefully you’ll look back and laugh because you’ll be surprised by how exciting and cool it is to be on your own, doing the “grown up” thing.
 But first things first, you only live your final year of college once.
 Do yourself a favor, go out and enjoy yourself.
 Have a last hurrah with your friends, undergrad style!